Skip to content

 That’s why contests and giveaways are some of the most popular types of interactive content.
 Their participation could make them a winner, and it costs them nothing but a little time on their computer!

-For example, restaurants often run “Like and Share” contests to award a winner with free food.
+For example, beauty lines often run “Like and Share” contests to award a winner with a free product.
 Likes give the brand an idea as to how many people are engaging with their posts, while Shares help them to get in front of a larger audience.

 Encourage others to “tag a friend”